jillesca/AI-Network-Troubleshooting-PoC/README.md

   - Access <http://10.10.20.50:8086> with the credentials `admin`/`admin123`
 - Grafana
   - Access <http://10.10.20.50:3000/dashboards> with the credentials `admin`/`admin`
-  - Navigrate to `General > Network Telemetry` to see the grafana dashboard.
+  - Navigate to `General > Network Telemetry` to see the grafana dashboard.

 ### 🏁 Starting the LLM